 Where a bureau service can be operated in different ways, e.g. bureau sign-off of cargo bordereaux as seen OR only with underwriter sign-off, then it is important that the appropriate method is spelt out in order to be in accordance with the principles of contract certainty.

+Careful thought should be given to any complex placing arrangements and how this will be processed.
+This should be agreed by the slip leader and agreement parties before the line slip contract is finalised.

+Where the premium will be settled to insurers in anything other than the original currency, then the settlement currency to be used may be specified here and/or under non-bureau arrangements.
+This applies where the settlement currency can be specified up-front; where this is not the case then this information need not be provided.

-Non-Bureau Arrangements
+Non-Bureau Arrangements - Optional:

-Optional:

-To be used as appropriate to record any specific provisions relating to Insurers outside of the bureau.
-Agreement to use a contract checking service may be referenced here or under bureau arrangements, depending upon the provider.
+To be used as appropriate to record any specific provisions relating to insurers outside of the bureau(x).
+Agreement to use a contract checking service may be referenced here or under bureau(x) arrangements, depending upon the provider.

-Special Arrangements
+Special Arrangements - Optional:

-Optional:

-Any other arrangements affecting the contract which cannot be more specifically accommodated in the preceding headings
+Any other arrangements affecting the contract which cannot be more specifically accommodated in the preceding headings.
+This should not be used for any additional delegation of authority.

+If electronic platforms are to be used for placing declarations attaching to the Line slip, this should be stated here.
+For example: ‘All declarations to be placed electronically on the XXX platform.’

 Fiscal and Regulatory

-Introduction:

-This section provides fiscal and regulatory information of relevance to the Insurers/Reinsurers involved in the contract.

 General Guidance:

 Many of the headings are only required in particular circumstances.
 These are specified as below.

-Any changes to the information entered under these headings must be agreed by endorsement.

 Guidance on specific fields:

-Tax Payable by Insurer(s)
+Tax Payable by Insurer(s) - Mandatory:

-Mandatory:
+The term “Payable by” refers to the party bearing the economic cost of the tax.
+This guidance does not confer tax liabilities on any party that would not otherwise exist in law.

+Underwriters rely on the information presented on each risk to be bound to be able to agree and check the tax and regulatory information is correct.
+Careful thought should be given to how this is administered when insurances are bound where they are multi jurisdiction and cross border placements.
-This should show taxes where the Insurer bears the immediate cost, i.e. the taxes are deductions from the premium retained by the Insurer.
-Generally these include income taxes, insurance levies and withholding taxes but Insurers can also be liable for premium taxes and other parafiscal charges, e.g. Canadian Provincial Premium Tax, German Fire Brigade Charge or French National Catastrophe Levy amongst others.

-It should also be clear as to which party is responsible for making the payment to the authorities, i.e. the Insurer, local Broker, or insured.
+This section should show taxes where the insurer bears the immediate cost, i.e. the taxes are deductions from the premium retained by the insurer.
+It should also be clear as to which party is responsible for making the payment to the authorities, i.e. the insurer, local broker, or insured.

-Taxes that are a cost to the Insurer and which are withheld locally by Brokers or insureds should be shown in this section for information purposes e.g. a withholding tax.
+Taxes that are a cost to the insurer and which are withheld locally by brokers or insureds should be shown in this section for information purposes e.g. a withholding tax.

-Taxes which are payable by insureds but administered by Insurers should not be included here (there is a separate heading for them within Contract Details).
+Taxes which are payable by insureds but administered by insurers should not be included here (these should be shown on each declaration.

 If the tax is likely to vary on each individual declaration it is acceptable to show “various as agreed by the agreement parties for each insurance bound”.